yalda-darya/cultural-trajectories/README.md

 **static snapshots** or as **dynamic trajectories of change**, benchmarked against the World Values Survey (WVS) / Inglehart–Welzel cultural map across Waves 4–7.

-The central distinction: *snapshot alignment* is closeness to a recent cultural position; *change alignment* is whether a model reproduces the direction, rate, and reversals of a society's movement over time.
-Recency anchoring (reproducing a present-day position regardless of the year asked about) is treated as a **failure to represent change**, not as evidence of temporal competence.
+The central distinction is between *snapshot alignment* and *change alignment*. *Snapshot alignment* measures how closely a model places a society to its most recent surveyed position, while *change alignment* measures how well it captures that society's movement over time, including its direction, rate, and reversals.
+We also examine *implicit temporal anchoring*: when no year is specified, we ask which point in the society's surveyed history the model's response most closely resembles.

 ## Research questions